-Miss Rachel Wood SFHEA Head of The Skills Centre
+Rachel Wood SFHEA Head of the Skills Centre

-Leads on delivering pre-sessional, academic, mathematics and language skills support and enhancement.
+Rachel Wood leads on delivering pre-sessional, academic, mathematics, language and digital skills support and enhancement.

-Rachel has had an extensive career in Higher Education and has worked at Departmental level, and within Professional Services.
+Rachel has had an extensive career in Higher Education and has worked both at Departmental level and within Professional Services.

-Before moving to the University of Bath, she worked with senior staff to directly contribute to the University of Birmingham’s Education Strategy by developing a positive student learning experience, providing support for student academic attainment across a diverse student population, and fostering approaches to the development of academic literacy for further study and employability.
+contributing to the creation of the Education Strategy which developed a positive student learning experience, supported academic attainment across a diverse student population and fostered academic literacy for further study and employability

-Whilst at Birmingham she managed the University's Academic Skills Centre and undertook a strategic role in developing the provision of tailored and embedded academic skills support, including information literacy, for taught students.
+strategic development and provision of tailored and embedded academic skills support, including information literacy, for taught students

-Rachel has a degree in Business Administration from Birmingham City University.
-A Postgraduate Diploma, Research in Education and Postgraduate Certificate, Teaching and Learning in Higher Education from the University of Birmingham.
-She is also a Senior Fellow of the Higher Education Academy, and a PASS: Peer Assisted Study Sessions Supervisor.
+Rachel is a Senior Fellow of the Higher Education Academy, and a PASS: Peer Assisted Study Sessions Supervisor.